someengineering/resoto.com/docs/contributing/writing-collector-plugins.md

 ---
-sidebar_label: Documentation
+sidebar_label: Plugins
 ---

-# Writing collector plugins
+# Contributing to Plugins

 Collector plugins allow for importing of arbitrary resources into Resoto in graph form.
 The most common use case is to gather information about cloud accounts and/or resources.
 However, any data expressible is graph form can be collected—be it social media accounts, software dependency trees, network topology, steps for cooking your favorite food, etc.